- Federal officials report that the rate of vaping cannabis among students of every grade has doubled in the past 10 years.

-- Health experts say they’re concerned because of the effects cannabis can have on the brain of a person younger than 25.
+- Health experts say they’re concerned because of the effects cannabis can have on the brain of a person younger than age 25.

 That’s on top of concerns about what regular cannabis consumption can do to the still-developing young mind.

-Nearly 21 percent of surveyed 12th graders report vaping at least once while 10th graders are close behind at 19 percent.
+Nearly 21 percent of surveyed 12th graders reported vaping at least once, while 10th graders were close behind at 19 percent.

 But the report did state that fewer high school seniors say they are using prescription drugs such as opioid pain relievers like Vicodin and the ADHD medication Adderall.

 “We are heartened to see the continuing decline in the use of many drugs, particularly non-medical use of prescription opioids,”

 They listed their top reasons for nicotine vaping as flavor, experimentation, social reasons, and simply “to feel good.”

 In addition, the number of high school seniors who said they vape because they have an addiction more than doubled to above 8 percent.

 “It is important to note that not all teens know what is in the products they are vaping,” the report stated.